(Article updated January 28, 2019)

 Story Through Design

-(Check out our previous preview article and the photo slideshow at the bottom of this post for a more in-depth look at the entrance, bridge, and surrounding scenery.)
+(Check out our previous preview article for a more in-depth look at the entrance, bridge, and surrounding scenery.)

 Continuing through the restaurant, guests pass through a hallway lined with suits of armor, where wood and tapestries make an appearance, lightening the mood slightly, though magical whispers emanating from behind those shiny helmets leave guests on edge.

-But the mood, and the story, takes a distinct turn as guests round a corner into the castle’s study, warm and inviting with a fire roaring in the fireplace and soft wood finishes combine with colorful wallpaper and lush upholstery.
+But the mood and the story takes a distinct turn as guests round a corner into the castle’s study, warm and inviting with a fire roaring in the fireplace and soft wood finishes combined with colorful wallpaper and lush upholstery.

 This ballroom is the largest of three dining rooms of the Be Our Guest restaurant, with two wings off to the sides, each representing “different time zones,” as Beatty called them.
 It’s here that the curse appears to be lifted, not placing guests inside a frightening, cobweb-lined hall but instead a gorgeous one that captures one of the most famous Disney animated sequences in history.
 With snow falling in the giant picture windows across a rich mountainous landscape, guests are quickly transported to somewhere other than balmy Orlando, Florida, enveloped in hues of gold and sparkling marble in a regal dining environment that’s relaxing and cozy, but also huge and impressive.